phil-on-air/rotating-sphere/README.md

 3. Click the "START AUDIO" button to begin the experience
 4. For the best experience, use headphones

+## Demo

+Experience the live demo at [https://phil-on-air.github.io/rotating-sphere](https://phil-on-air.github.io/rotating-sphere)

+Note: Please allow a few minutes for the GitHub Pages deployment to complete after visiting the demo URL for the first time.

 ## License

 MIT License

-## Demo

-Check out the live demo at https://phil-on-air.github.io/rotating-sphere